Address

 Directions

 The bay can be reached from three different directions via small roads that lead through the villages in the center of the island.
-The best and most direct route is via the Omisaj Road in the direction of Rudine/Cizici, and ends at the north-western part of the bay.
+The best and most direct route is via the road from Omisaj in the direction of Rudine/Cizici, and ends at the north-western part of the bay.
 The southwestern and southern part can be reached via two roads: one connects Soline in the south with places on the east side of Krk such as Silo or Risika, the other leads from Cizici via Tribulje and Rasopasno towards the west coast of the island.

 Parking